 After flowering, plants need sufficient water for the pods to swell properly.
 Check the soil moisture at root level to find out if the plants are getting enough water.

-Mice: These rodents will eat the seeds of sweetcorns when planted
+Mice: These rodents will eat the seeds where planted

-Remedy: Place traps around the area where sweetcorn seeds are sown.
+Remedy: Place traps around the area where seeds are sown.

 More info on Mice